AllonKleinLab/SPRING_dev/README.md

 `graph_data.json`
 `run_info.json`

+### Running SPRING Viewer

+1. Open Terminal (Mac) or Anaconda Prompt (Windows) and change directories (`cd`) to the directory containing this README file (`SPRING_dev/`).
+2. Start a local server by entering the following: `python -m CGIHTTPServer 8000`
+3. Open web browser (preferably Chrome; best to use incognito mode to ensure no cached data is used).
+4. View data set by navigating to corresponding URL: http://localhost:8000/springViewer_1_6_dev.html?path_to/main/subplot.
+In the example above, if you wanted to view a SPRING plot called `FullDataset_v1` in the main directory `10X_PBMCs_Signac_GitHub`, then you would navigate to http://localhost:8000/springViewer_1_6_dev.html?datasets/10X_PBMCs_Signac_GitHub/FullDataset_v1

 ### Signac

 To classify cellular phenotypes in single cell data, [Signac](https://github.com/mathewchamberlain/Signac) was integrated with the files output by SPRING (specifically, the matrix.mtx, genes.txt, edges.csv and categorical_coloring_data.json files), such that SPRING data can be classified by Signac in R with only a few lines of code: